top of page

 Postcards

 c.
-Early 1900s.
+1895.
 A pamphlet, is also known as a leaflet or handbill, have been around for centuries.
 It can also be referred to as a flier or flyer.
 However, since the early 20th Century, a flyer can also has become known to usually mean someone who flies typically in an airplane.
 Less commonly used, it can also mean a trapeze artist.
 Pamphlets have handed out to promote a product or service especially during gatherings of large number of people.
 The leaflet below was printed a century ago and both sides are shown.
 Some interesting and somewhat amusing aspects of this pamphlet it promotes the health benefits and virtues of "pure and good beers," like Riedlin's Select and Bavarian Style beers, to recovering invalids.
 It also compares beer to liquid bread.
 On the reverse side of the leaflet, the cost of the beer long ago was mentioned to be $3.50 for 48 small (11.5 oz.) bottles, or just 7.3 cents per bottle.
 Besides promoting the consumption of quantities of beer that could be delivered direct from the brewery, it is also noteworthy that customers were encouraged to return bottles and cases by receiving a significant credit for both.
 This reduced the actual cost of the beer considerably.
 Please click the images for better viewing.
 The provenance of this item is from the past owners of the Bavarian Brewery and it is now part of the Schott Family Collection at the Behringer - Crawford Museum.

-POSTERS c.
+TROLLY POSTERS c.
 1942 - 1945.

 POSTERS - Late 1940s & Early 1950s.
 The first image below is a colorful paper poster of a dancer entitled "Ripplin Rhythm."
 The original was done in 1948 by Rolf Armstrong, the famed pin-up artist from the 1930s and 1940s.
 The poster with a snowman was probably an used on street cars, like the previous posters above.
 The Schitzelbank poster from 1953 shows most of the usual images and names used in an old German folk and drinking song, which was modified to promote Bavarian's Old Style Beer.